My First Day At Art School ✹ Revisited

 Some chair-art inspiration provided by Studio Cocolia

 Having spent the entirety of my Summer in anticipation, my first day as an illustration student finally arrived.
 To kick things off, a welcome meeting gave us a quick overview of what our year would look like.
 This chat managed to strike a balance between readying us for the challenges ahead and calming any initial nerves.
-You are more than capable of completing all of the upcoming assignments without having a major breakdown.
+In short, they said: You are more than capable of completing all of the upcoming assignments without having a major breakdown.
 It was a comforting message to hear.

 The schedule then gave us a few hours to get to know each other.
 A room full of people I have just met but know I will be spending a lot of time with is not what I would describe as my ‘comfort zone’ but I quickly realised that I had nothing to worry about when it came to befriending my new classmates.
 Conversations about everything from anxiety disorders to RuPaul’s Drag Race soon began to flow.